Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/deploying-a-node-app-to-azure.md

 Once installed, open your project in Visual Studio Code.

-You will now see this side icon, click it and authenticate with your Azure account.
+You will now see this side icon.
+Click it and authenticate with your Azure account.

 ![Visual Studio Code, Azure extension](https://cdn.hashnode.com/res/hashnode/image/upload/v1600705808624/40Vhzi0kJ.png)